 Tufts Gordon Institute issues its own customized billing statements for students in the M.S. in Engineering Management program in order to accommodate the requirements of employers’ tuition reimbursement processes.

 If your employer’s tuition assistance policy requires you to submit grades prior to receiving reimbursement, Tufts Gordon Institute will allow you to defer the amount of tuition that is to be paid by your employer for up to 30 days after we issue your grades for that semester.
-MSEM students are enrolled over parts of three calendar years (fall year 1, spring year 2, fall year 2, spring year 3) enabling students receiving tuition reimbursement to obtain three years of a company’s annual tuition reimbursement cap.
+Two-Year MSEM students are enrolled over parts of three calendar years enabling students receiving tuition reimbursement to obtain three years of a company’s annual tuition reimbursement cap.
+Three-Year MSEM students are enrolled over parts of four calendar years enabling students receiving tuition reimbursement to obtain four years of a company’s annual tuition reimbursement cap.

 Low-interest Federal Direct Loans, Federal Perkins Loans, and Federal Work Study programs are administered by Tufts Student Financial Services which maintains information on all federal programs as well as alternative forms of financing such as non-need based loans.